knative/docs/docs/install/installing-istio.md

 ### Configuring DNS

-Knative dispatches to different services based on their hostname, so it greatly simplifies things to have DNS properly configured.
-For this, we must look up the external IP address that Istio received.
-This can be done with the following
+Knative dispatches to different services based on their hostname, so it is recommended to have DNS properly configured.

-command:
+To do this, begin by looking up the external IP address that Istio received:

 ```
 $ kubectl get svc -nistio-system